Elizabeth (Liz) De Rooy

-My main models are Relational Integrative, Gestalt, and Body Therapy.
+My main models are Relational9 Integrative, Gestalt, and Body Therapy.
 (More information about these therapies can be found on the BACP website.)

 I offer various creative mediums which you may find helpful when words are difficult to find.
 I am also experienced in teaching relaxation techniques.

 It is well known that animals can have a calming and soothing effect which helps with anxiety and stress.
 On request my Cavachon dog Tommy can be part of our therapeutic work together.
 This can be discussed and contracted for during our initial assessment. ( Limited availability via video link)

 Who do I work with?